 A pre-made cover will almost always be better than what you can do yourself.
 And at between $40-60, they are extremely cheap.

-Even a custom designed cover at around $250 is still cheap.
+Even a custom-designed cover at around $250 is still good value.
 It will attract far more attention than a homemade cover.

 The other reason to have a professionally designed cover is that the image has to work in many sizes and particularly as a thumbnail image.

-I won’t embarrass anyone by taking book covers from Amazon to show as examples.
+I won’t embarrass anyone by taking book covers from Amazon to show you as examples.

-I will totally embarrass myself here by showing you an example of how I learned my lesson.
-From at first using a disastrous homemade cover or two, through to finally being sensible and getting a professional cover designed for one of my books.
+I will embarrass myself here by showing you an example of how I learned my lesson.

-Here are the three versions of one of my books, with thumbnails.
+Here are the three versions of one of my books, and how they looked as thumbnails.

 Do you see the problems with the first two covers that I designed myself?
 Okay, you can stop laughing now.

-Yes, my author name is unreadable in thumbnail view, and the title is hardly much better while the subtitle disappeared in the second version.
+Yes, my author’s name was unreadable in thumbnail view.
+The title was hardly much better, while the subtitle disappeared in the second version.

-As well as these obvious problems, the first two images are single layered, boring, uninteresting and utter failures at attracting attention.
+As well as these obvious problems, the first two images are single-layered, dull, uninteresting, and utter failures at attracting attention.

-A book description needs to hook a reader, fast.
+A good book description needs to hook a reader fast